bebosudo/advanced-programming/exam/report.md

 ## Benchmarking

-To highlight the advantages of having a _balanced_ _BST_, we've written a simple benchmark.
-In this benchmark we measure the time spent in carrying out a given operation (in this case 10K `find` calls) on two different structures with the same content but different organisation: a randomly populated _BST_ and the same _BST_ after operating the `balance()` call.
+To highlight the advantages of having a _balanced_ _BST_, we have written a simple benchmark.
+In this benchmark we measure the time spent in carrying out a given operation (in this case 10K `find` calls) on the same randomly populated _BST_ before and after the `balance()` call.

+All the code to make the comparison has been written in Python thanks to the binding we have created for our `BTree` class.

 ![benchmarking plot](https://github.com/bebosudo/advanced-programming/raw/master/exam/mix/benchmark.png "Find operation in a BST (balanced vs unbalanced)")

-It's possible to note how much efficient is the balanced version in operating the lookups.
-In particular, increasing the size of the tree, this difference becomes really dramatic.
+It is possible to note how much efficient is the balanced version in operating the lookups.
+In particular, increasing the size of the tree, this scales dramatically.

-From the theorical point of view, due to the structure of the balanced _BST_, it's possible to demostrate that the cost for making a single lookup is in the worst case `log2(N)`, where `N` is the size of the tree.
+From the theorical point of view, due to the structure of the balanced _BST_, it is possible to demostrate that the cost for making a single lookup is in the worst case `log2(N)`, where `N` is the size of the tree.

 #### Benchmark notes: